Pongo en tus manos abiertas: Composition

-In this album, Jara maintains his average of five own songs per album; "A Luis Emilio Recabarren" is one of them and is dedicated to the founder of the Communist Party of Chile, Luis Emilio Recabarren.
-Jara is mostly dedicated to cover songs by other composers of the same folkloric or protest style, of the Uruguayan composer Daniel Viglietti were "A Desalambrar" and "Camilo Torres".
-The first is in milonga rhythm and "criticizes the occupation and ownership of land by wealthy landowners and foreign corporations who exploit the labor of poor peasants and leave toxic waste in mineral exploration".
-The last is a tribute song to the Colombian priest of the same name.
-Jara also versioned the Latin American lullaby, "Duerme Negrito" collected by Atahualpa Yupanqui and "Juan Sin Tierra", a tribute song to the Mexican revolutionary Emiliano Zapata written by Jorge Saldaña.
+In this album, like his predecessors, Jara maintains the tradition of composing five of his own songs, "A Luis Emilio Recabarren" is one of them and is dedicated to the founder of the Communist Party, Luis Emilio Recabarren.
+"A desalambrar" is a song which criticizes the labor exploitation of poor peasants by rich landowners and foreign corporations.
+"Camilo Torres", originally titled "Cruz de Luz", is a tribute song to the Colombian priest Camilo Torres Restrepo which, like "A desalambrar" were composed by the Uruguayan singer-songwriter Daniel Viglietti.
+Jara also sang the Latin American lullaby, "Duerme, duerme negrito" collected by Atahualpa Yupanqui.
+"Juan Sin Tierra" is a tribute song to the Mexican revolutionary Emiliano Zapata written by Jorge Saldaña.

-"Preguntas por Puerto Montt" is a song that condemns the Puerto Montt massacre perpetuated in March 9, 1969 in which they died 11 men, women, and children.
-In the song he also directly accuses the then Christian Democrat interior minister, Edmundo Pérez Zujovic for having ordered the massacre, sending the Móvil Group to the outskirts of the city of Puerto Montt with the aim of burning the makeshift shacks and firing machine guns at the peasant families who were protesting the rural living conditions, killing eight peasants who were running disorganized.
-Four days later, Jara took the stage during a massive protest in Santiago and premiered his "most angry song to date".
+"Preguntas por Puerto Montt" is a song that condemns the Massacre of Puerto Montt perpetuated on March 9, 1969, in which they died 11 men, women, and children.
+In it, he also directly accuses the then Christian Democrat interior minister, Edmundo Pérez Zujovic for having ordered the massacre.
+While he was performing "Preguntas por Puerto Montt" in a presentation at the Saint George school in Santiago, he was attacked and beaten by students from said establishment.